 Surprise Canyon Trail Description

 Most people tend to walk up the wash to watch the canyon walls close in around them as they head inward.
 Farther into the canyon, there is a surprising amount of vegetation along the base.
 Soon enough the canyon walls are very narrow and the occasional obstacle blocks the main route through, though getting around isn’t usually a problem.

 I only wound up getting in 1.5 miles due to a steep climb that I didn’t feel safe attempting by myself (above photo).
 It was a narrow part of the canyon where a relatively steep sandstone wall blocked access, but with another person there to help out, it seemed like it could be easy enough.
 It just wasn’t a chance I was willing to take alone.
 If you are able to get past, continue up the canyon as far as you’d like.
 There’s no real destination here other than to see what surprises the canyon has for you.

-Getting there: From the Capitol Reef National Park Visitor Center, head east on Highway 24 for 9 miles, then make a right onto Notom-Bullfrog Road.
+From the Capitol Reef National Park Visitor Center, head east on Highway 24 for 9 miles, then make a right onto Notom-Bullfrog Road.
 Continue heading south for 34 miles, heading straight through the junction with the Burr Trail.
 The trailhead will be shortly after that on the right.
 There will be a small parking area big enough for about 3-4 cars.